 And let’s not forget that these things need cleaning every once in a while.
-That’s why we also have a bottle brush recommendation for when you need to clean the gunk out from time to time.
+That’s why we also have a bottle brush recommendation down below for when you need to clean the gunk out from time to time.

-The type of person who would buy one of these things is one who likes to make his or her own hot drink at home to take with them throughout the day—perhaps because of stingy office mates, or perhaps because of the horrible quality coffee and tea out in the world.
+The type of person who would buy one of these things is one who likes to make their own hot drink at home to take with them throughout the day—perhaps because of stingy office mates, or perhaps because of the horrible-quality coffee and tea out in the world.
 You usually want the coffee to stay hot at least through the duration of your commute, if not for several hours after you arrive at the office.
-You want the mug to be easy-to-use in the car or at your desk and so leakproof that you could toss it into your bag or briefcase without worrying about ruining your gadgets.
+You want the mug to be easy to use in the car or at your desk and so leakproof that you can toss it into your bag or briefcase without worrying about ruining your gadgets.

 How we picked

-In the end, we were faced with six travel mugs to test ourselves: the Zojirushi Stainless Mug, Zojirushi Tuff Mug, Thermos Nissan, Thermos Vacuum Insulated Travel Mug, Contigo Autoseal West Loop, and the OXO GoodGrips LiquiSeal Travel Mug.
+In the end, we were faced with six travel mugs to test ourselves: the Zojirushi Stainless Mug, Zojirushi Tuff Mug, Thermos Nissan Backpack Bottle, Thermos Vacuum Insulated Travel Mug, Contigo Autoseal West Loop, and the OXO GoodGrips LiquiSeal Travel Mug.
 Then we took the updated version of the Zojirushi Stainless Mug for a spin as well.

 How we tested

-According to Carguilo, and supported by the findings at Cook’s Illustrated, coffee is typically brewed at about 200°F and the best temperature to drink is at roughly 145-155°F. There’s some debate over the technical ideal when it comes to the temperature for coffee drinking, but we used Carguilo’s guidance to perform our tests.
-Subjectively when it came to drinking temperature, 155°F came off as a little too hot for my liking (but was still drinkable), while coffee seemed quite pleasantly hot to me down to about 140°F. Anything below that started to feel lukewarm.
+According to Carguilo, and supported by the findings at Cook’s Illustrated, coffee (and black tea) is typically brewed at about 200°F and the best temperature to drink is at roughly 145-155°F. There’s some debate over the technical ideal when it comes to the temperature for coffee drinking, but we used Carguilo’s guidance to perform our tests.
+Subjectively, when it came to drinking temperature, 155°F came off as a little too hot for our liking (but was still drinkable), while coffee seemed quite pleasantly hot down to about 140°F. Anything below that started to feel lukewarm.

-To measure leaks, I poured hot, green water (thanks food coloring!) into each of the mugs and set them on their sides in a messenger bag overnight, and I performed the same tests again while setting them completely upside down on a white towel overnight.
-None of the mugs leaked by any noticeable amount.
+To measure leaks, I poured hot, green water (thanks food coloring!) into each of the mugs and set them on their sides in a messenger bag overnight, and I performed the same tests again while setting them completely upside-down on a white towel overnight.
+None of the mugs leaked by any discernible amount.

 I also dropped them all several times with no major explosions or breaks, though stainless steel has a tendency to dent if you drop it too much over time.